| Site

 extremely powerful neurotoxins against your will....
 That amounts to a

 "chemical prison."
 You are still in prison.
-Your home has been made into a
+Your home has been made

 prison.
 But the bars are made of forced pills and/or injections.